 There are hundreds of financial and quality metrics that hospitals and other care facilities are expected to track and improve on.
 As the Centers for Medicare and Medicaid Services (CMS) continue to add and modify quality programs, it can be difficult for hospital leaders to focus on the most vital and easily-improved metrics.

 Naturally, individual facilities will focus on specific metrics depending on their current and ideal performance.
 While some hospitals prioritize financial performance, others may seek to improve the patient experience.
-Below we've listed the top 10 essential hospital analytics to track, with examples from the Definitive Healthcare database.
+Before we go into more detail, however, let's first define "quality metrics."

 Length of Stay measures the length of time between a patient's admittance to and discharge from a hospital.
 This metric is most often tracked over months and annual quarters, though it can also be tracked over the course of a few weeks.
 Length of stay measurement can be used throughout a hospital or for a specific therapy area, such as acute myocardial infarctions (AMIs).

-Fig 1 Length of stay data for Massachusetts General Hospital.
-Insights from Definitive Healthcare based on most recent available CMS data.
+Fig. 1: Length of stay data for Massachusetts General Hospital.
+Insights from Definitive Healthcare based on most recent available CMS data, hospital cost report period, 2018 (accessed July 2019).

 Patient length of stay also impacts hospital financial performance.
 Naturally, the longer a patient stays at a hospital the more money is required to care for them.
 In addition to patient care costs, CMS emphasizes shorter patient stays where possible, offering financial incentives to reduce the time patients spend in hospitals for an episode of care.